orionrobots/orionrobots.github.io/_posts/2013-11-28-interesting-new-robots-to-play-with.md

 ---
+date: '2013-11-28'
+layout: post
+tags:
+- arduino
+- arduino kit
+- electronics
+- robot building
+- robot kit
 title: Interesting new robots to play with
-tags: [arduino, arduino kit, electronics, robot building, robot kit]
-layout: post
 ---
 I've been buying other robot kits to experiment with - one with car-like steerable front using a servo and single drive motor, another with solid plastic wheels and a grid system for prototyping on.
 Both are also based on Arduino, and both being considered for upgrades or alternatives with the Explorer 1 kit system.